utsukushiihime/dungeon-adventurer/README.md

 # Dungeon Adventurer

 ### Dungeon Adventurer is a virtual tabletop.
-It is written in React.
+It is written in React with Recoil for state management and Axios for API calls.

 ---